-After an employee has completed at least one year of continuous employment, an unpaid personal leave of absence for a specified period of time that is no longer than 30 calendar days may be granted, at TUC's discretion.
-Requests for a personal leave of absence must be presented in writing to the Human Resources Manager at least 30 days in advance, whenever possible.
+After an employee has completed at least one year of continuous employment, an unpaid personal leave of absence for a specified period of time that is no longer than 30 calendar days may be granted, at TUC’s discretion.
+Requests for a personal leave of absence must be presented in writing to the Associate Director of Human Resources or designee at least 30 days in advance, whenever possible.
 Requests will be considered on the basis of staffing requirements, the reasons for the leave, and performance and attendance record.

 Employees on a personal leave of absence do not accrue benefits, including holiday pay.
 Vacation and sick pay will begin accruing when the employee returns to work.
 TUC will not pay insurance premiums while an employee is on a personal leave of absence.
 To maintain insurance coverage while on a personal leave of absence, employees have the option of paying the monthly insurance premiums.

-You should notify the Human Resources Manager when you are ready to return to work at least two weeks before the expiration of your leave.
-The Human Resources Manager will notify you if an opening exists.
+You should notify the Associate Director of Human Resources or designee when you are ready to return to work at least two weeks before the expiration of your leave.
+The Associate Director of Human Resources or designee will notify you if an opening exists.
 TUC cannot guarantee reemployment to employees returning from a personal leave of absence.